 “The country’s leading business groups and public health organizations agree: removing barriers for working parents who choose to vaccinate their children is good for health, good for workers and good for business,” said Stephen Massey, managing director of the Health Action Alliance.

 ### Health Action Alliance Health Action Alliance is a joint initiative of the Ad Council, the Business Roundtable, the CDC Foundation, the de Beaumont Foundation and the Robert Wood Johnson Foundation—in partnership with Meteorite.
 Together, we work to strengthen and accelerate the business community’s response to COVID-19, address health inequities and strengthen public health infrastructure.
 Learn more at: http://healthaction.org

-The Health Action Alliance is a joint initiative of Ad Council, Business Roundtable, the CDC Foundation, the de Beaumont Foundation, and the Robert Wood Johnson Foundation — in partnership with Meteorite.
+The Health Action Alliance is a joint initiative of Ad Council, the CDC Foundation, the de Beaumont Foundation, the National Safety Council and the Robert Wood Johnson Foundation — in partnership with Meteorite.